Zhaoyu-Qu/engineering-learning/technical-skills/Full Stack Development with Spring Boot and React.md

   - When a user runs `./gradlew build` in the command line, Gradle will execute the `build` task along with any other tasks it depends on.
   - Tasks either come from build scripts or plugins.
 Gradle provides several default tasks for a project, which are listed by running `./gradlew tasks`.
 Once we apply a plugin to our project, additional tasks become available.

+#### Gradle Wrapper
+The recommended way to execute any Gradle build is with the help of the Gradle Wrapper (referred to as "Wrapper").

+The Wrapper is a smalls set of files that invoke a declared version of Gradle, downloading it beforehand if necessary.
+Instead of running `gradle build` using the installed Gradle, you use the Gradle Wrapper by calling `./gradlew build`.

+Files included in the wrapper:
+- `gradlew`: shell script (Unix)
+- `gradlew.bat`: batch script (Windows)
+- `gradle/wrapper/gradle-wrapper.jar`: small Java program to download/run Gradle
+- `gradle/wrapper/gradle-wrapper.properties`: defines the Gradle version to use

+Benefits:
+- Version consistency.
+Everyone uses the same Gradle version for the project
+- No need to install Gradle globally
+- Useful in CI/CD.
+You can run builds on GitHub Actions, Jenkins, etc., without managing Gradle installations
+- IDE support.
+Tools like Eclipse, IntelliJ, and VS Code understand and prefer using the wrapper

 ## Technical Requirements
 - Eclipse IDE for Enterprise Java and Web Developers (eclipse-jee-2025-03-R-macosx-cocoa-aarch64.dmg)
 - JDK 21